vgwb/Antura/docs/Educators/pedagody.md

 We start with an introductory world where you will become familiar with English phonetics through the alphabet and where we will see the first vocabulary words that will be added transversely to the rest of the worlds.
 The different worlds are as follows:

-- Alphabet
+1. Alphabet
-- Nature and animals
+2. Nature and animals
-- Home, objects and clothes
+3. Home, objects and clothes
-- Places in the city and family
+4. City and family
-- Body parts and food
+5. Body parts and food
+6. Calendar, Colors and Numbers

 ## Development